cheertsang/Coagulant_nanoparticle_attachment_rate_characterization/C-NARC Report.md

 align = "center"
 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/Exp6table.png?raw=true" >

-Table 1: The rate of change of head loss in each section of the flocculator for each turbidity for experiment 1.
+Table 1: The rate of change of head loss in each section of the flocculator for each influent turbidity for experiment 1.

 </div>